BartMassey/red-herrings/source.txt

 The frame is in the row of frames.
 The frame is an undescribed closed openable fixed in place container.
 The description of the frame is "Sunlight glints off of this beautiful golden frame.
 It looks like you can open it and slide the contents out."
 Understand "slide out [frame]" or "slide [frame]" as taking.

-Some bronze German statues are on the memorabilia store bar.
+Some bronze German statues are scenery on the memorabilia store bar.
 The description is "Bronze German representations of Mr. Vladimir Lenin and Mr. Karl Marx."
 Understand "bust" or "marx" or "lenin" as statues.

 The Liberian flag is in the memorabilia display case.
 "A folded flag rests here."
 Instead of taking the Liberian flag: say "Why would you take that!
 You would never get it folded again."